 #2 Chocolate Fruit Fondue

 Chocolate fondue is a perfect dessert for sharing with a group, which makes it ideal for recreating over a campfire.
 For a basic fondue, you’ll need a single pot with a metal bowl or two small pots that nest together to create a double-boiler.

 As for utensils for dipping the fruit you can either use classic fondue forks or, as a better option for camping, wooden skewers.

 For a basic chocolate fondue you will need:

 To make the fondue you will want a nice low cooking fire going.
-Fit the pot with water and either place you metal bowl or smaller pot inside of it.
-You will want a couple inches of space between the top bowl/pot and the water.
+Fit the pot with water and either place your metal bowl or a smaller pot inside of it.
+You will want a couple of inches of space between the top bowl/pot and the water.
 This double-boiler setup will melt the chocolate perfectly and prevent scorching.

 Basic chocolate fondue is delicious but you can kick it up a notch with these ideas:

 - Substitute dark chocolate for a healthier option

 - For adults, add in a tablespoon of brandy, rum, or other alcohol

 - Car or backyard campers- bring along a few small pots to have caramel and white chocolate fondues along with the chocolate